plutus-terminal/plutus-terminal/README.md

     <img src="./assets/plutus_splash.gif" alt="Plutus Terminal Splash Screen"/>
 </p>

-Plutus Terminal is a powerful **open-source** crypto news trading terminal with the focus on Perpetuals DEX.

-Designed to be user-friendly and easy to use.
-It allows you to trade using real-time news updates, control positions and manage multiple DEX's.
+Plutus Terminal is a powerful **open-source** crypto news trading terminal focused on Perpetuals DEX.
+Designed to be user-friendly, it allows you to trade using real-time news updates, control positions, and manage multiple DEXs.

-Plutus terminal embraces web3 mentality, your are awalys in contorl of your keys, it also handles everything locally and interact directly with the DEX contracts.
+Embracing the web3 mentality, Plutus Terminal ensures you are always in control of your keys, handles everything locally, and interacts directly with the DEX contracts.

 ## Features 🎯

-* 💻 Runs locally on your computer
+- 💻 Runs locally on your computer
-* 🌐 Cross-platform (Windows, Linux, MacOS)
+- 🌐 Cross-platform (Windows, Linux, MacOS)
-* 🔄 Intregates TreeOfAlpha and PhoenixNews
+- 🔄 Integrates TreeOfAlpha and PhoenixNews
-* 🛠️  News filters highly customizable
+- 🛠️ Highly customizable news filters
-* 🔔 Never miss a news with desktop notifications
+- 🔔 Never miss news with desktop notifications
-* 💎 Open-source and free
+- 💎 Open-source and free
-* 🌍 Use your own RPC nodes
+- 🌍 Use your own RPC nodes

 ## ⚠️  Disclaimer

-Plutus Terminal is an **alpha** version.
-It is not ready for production use.

-Plutus terminal will trade on the Perpetuals DEX using real money.
-Do not risk money which you are afraid to lose.
+Plutus Terminal is in **alpha** version and not ready for production use.
+It trades on the Perpetuals DEX using real money.
+Do not risk money you cannot afford to lose.

-**PLUTUS-TERMINAL IS PROVIDED "AS IS".
-USE THE SOFTWARE AT YOUR OWN RISK.** THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
-THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+**PLUTUS TERMINAL IS PROVIDED "AS IS".
+USE THE SOFTWARE AT YOUR OWN RISK.** The authors and all affiliates assume no responsibility for your trading results.
-SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.
+The entire risk as to the quality and performance of the program is with you.
+Should the program prove defective, you assume the cost of all necessary servicing, repair, or correction.

-Everyone is encouraged to read the source code and understand the code before using it.
+Everyone is encouraged to read and understand the source code before using it.

-Positions open with Plutus Terminal will automatically use our referral codes when possible.
+Positions opened with Plutus Terminal will automatically use our referral codes when possible.

 ## 🛠️  Installation

-Plutus terminal is a python package and depends on multiple modules.
-You can install it downloading the PyApp excutable, from pipx or build it using poetry.
+Plutus Terminal is a Python package with multiple dependencies.
+You can install it by downloading the PyApp executable, using pipx, or building it with Poetry.

 <details>
 <summary>
-<strong>Installation using <code>PyApp</code>:</strong>
+<strong>Installation using <code>PyApp executable</code>:</strong>
 </summary>

+### PyApp

-### To install
+#### To install

-Download the plutus-terminal executable from the [Releases page](https://github.com/plutus-terminal/plutus-terminal/releases)
+Download the plutus-terminal executable from the [Releases page](https://github.com/plutus-terminal/plutus-terminal/releases) and run it directly.

-Excute the downloaded file and you will be ready to go.

-### To update
+#### To update

 From the terminal run: